Danziger Bridge shootings: Continued investigation

 On April 16, Barrios was charged with one count of conspiring to obstruct justice, becoming the fourth NOPD officer to be federally charged in the case.
 He promptly resigned from the force and cooperated with the investigation.
-A fifth man, Marion David Ryder, a civilian who witnessed the incident and falsely represented himself as an armed law enforcement officer, was also charged in the case.
+A fifth man, Marion David Ryder, a civilian who witnessed the incident and falsely presented himself as an armed law enforcement officer, was also charged in the case.
 He was accused of lying to the FBI about the event when he claimed that one of the victims had a weapon.
-Ryder also faced a firearm charge since he was a convicted felon.
+Ryder also faced a gun charge since he was a convicted felon.
 On April 28, Barrios and Ryder both pleaded guilty.

 On May 21, Hills was charged by a bill of information with one count of conspiring to obstruct justice and one count of misprision of a felony, becoming the fifth NOPD officer to be federally charged.
 He had resigned from the force the previous day.
 A former police officer stated at Hills' trial that he had used a racial slur in later describing how he tried to "pop a round off" at 14-year-old Leonard Bartholomew.
-Hill and Bartholomew are both African-American.
+Hills and Bartholomew are both African-American.

 On July 13, 2010, a federal grand jury indicted Bowen, Gisevius, Faulcon, and Villavaso in connection with the shooting and subsequent cover-up.
 Additionally, Kaufman and Gerard Dugue, the original investigators in the case, were charged with falsifying reports and false prosecution in the conspiracy to cover up the shooting.
 While the federal government lacked jurisdiction to file murder charges in the case, they were able to file charges under federal civil rights statutes intended to enforce Section 1 of the Fourteenth Amendment.
 Under Title 18 U.S.C.
 Section 242, "Deprivation of Rights Under Color of Law", anyone who acts, under color of law, to unlawfully deprive a citizen of their right to life, may be sentenced to death.